Find UK Tuition

 - Currently, I am tutoring a dyslexic and dyspraxic young man (17), who I successfully tutored through his GCSEs, in his A level History, Classical Civilisation and English.
 He is, like many students with that combination, highly intelligent and highly frustrated at his inability to cope in class.
 He also is easily bored, having a quirky mind - and being dyspraxic it is very important for him to have auxiliary questions which a topic on the syllabus can spark off.
 It is thus necessary to spend time explaining that side-line, and then to return to the main track of the topics for the day's tutorial session.
 I help to explain what lies behind the questions asked and help him to plan and structure his written work - something he can find particularly challenging.

-I am also tutoring a young man (15) who is dyslexic in his GCSE level History and Classical Civilisation.
-Again, extremely bright but also easily bored, it is a matter of focusing him on the subject in hand and locating a topic in the wider 'jigsaw' of history (to show why studying a topic has a point) as a preliminary to planning for essays, advising on extra research and reading.
+I am also tutoring via Skype a Dublin based young woman (15) who is dyslexic in her GCSE level History and Classical Civilisation.
+Again, extremely bright but also easily bored, it is a matter of focusing her on the subject in hand and locating a topic in the wider 'jigsaw' of history (to show why studying a topic has a point) as a preliminary to planning for essays, advising on extra research and reading.

-I also help his older sister, at her request, with online tutoring as she is currently in her second year at Edinburgh University, doing history.
+I also help, via Skype, a young woman currently in her final year at Edinburgh University, doing history.
 Here it is a matter of tutorial guidance, pushing her to consider the implications of what she has found out in her reading, and helping her to see its relevance to a particular assignment - suggesting how, also, she can widen that research and reading along the lines she raises as a consequence and where to look for sources for dissertation and project work..